 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Staying hydrated is crucial for maintaining good health.
-But is drinking distilled water, rather than other types of water, a healthful option?
+Staying hydrated is important for maintaining good health.
+Is drinking distilled water, rather than other types of water, a healthy option?

-In this article, we explore the qualities of distilled water as compared with other types of water and analyze whether it is safe and healthful to drink.
+This article explores the qualities of distilled water compared with other types of water and analyzes whether it is safe and healthy to drink.

-As water has no calories or sugar, it is a better choice than sodas or fruit juice to keep hydrated.
-Sodas and fruit juices are laden with sugars, which actually remove water from the body.
+Because water has no calories or sugar, it is a better choice than sodas and fruit juices to keep hydrated.
+Sodas and fruit juices usually contain a lot of sugar, which actually removes water from the body.

-While reaching for a glass of water may seem simple, there are many kinds of water available to drink, including:
+While reaching for a glass of water may seem simple, there are many different types of water available to drink, including:

 - plain tap water

 - spring water

 - distilled water

 - well water